eiwai81/HapAsmbl/README.md

 target="VRN2a"

-# -r specifies region or name of flowering gene
+# -r specifies the target region or name of flowering gene
 # -b specifies barcode identifier or sample name
 # -o specifies output directory to put reads from a haplotype